SAP/cloud-security-services-integration-library/spring-xsuaa/README.md

 Consequently, no bug fixes nor security patches will be provided beyond the designated end-of-support date.
 We recommend upgrading to our 3.x major release and to [spring-security library](https://github.com/SAP/cloud-security-services-integration-library/blob/main/spring-security/Migration_SpringXsuaaProjects.md), which supports Spring Boot 3.x, Spring Framework 6.x, and Java 17.

 # SAP BTP Spring XSUAA Security Library

-# SAP CP Spring XSUAA Security Library

 ## Integrate in a OAuth resource server